wiremock/wiremock.org/_docs/request-matching.md

 description: WireMock supports matching of requests to stubs and verification queries using the following attributes.
 ---

-WireMock enables flexible definition of a [mock API](/) by supporting rich matching of incoming requests.
+WireMock enables flexible definition of a mock APIs by supporting rich matching of incoming requests.
 Stub matching and verification queries can use the following request attributes:

 - URL
 - HTTP Method